mdshoaibuddinchanda/phishing_detection_benchmark/paper/draft.md

 Energy tracking: CodeCarbon’s process-level tracker runs in offline mode with country code set via configuration (default USA).
 Logs are written to `results/logs` with model-specific prefixes.
 We record runtime, energy (kWh), and derived CO₂ (grams).
 Because CodeCarbon estimates rely on hardware TDP and regional intensity baselines, we treat numbers as relative comparisons rather than exact measurements.
 The same tracker settings are used for all models to maintain fairness.

 Software stack: Experiments use PyTorch with Hugging Face Transformers and Datasets.
 All dependencies are pinned via `requirements.txt` and installed with uv for reproducibility.
-The config file controls model identifiers, tokenizer names, training arguments, and output directories.
-Visualization scripts consume the results table to render accuracy, latency, energy/CO₂, model size, and Pareto plots.
+The config file controls model identifiers, tokenizer names, training arguments, output directories, and visualization settings.
+Visualization scripts consume the results table to render accuracy, latency, energy/CO₂, model size, and Pareto plots in publication-quality formats.

+Visualization pipeline: All figures are generated in vector PDF format (scalable for print and digital media) using matplotlib's classic style with explicit serif typography.
+This ensures figures meet journal standards: grayscale-compatible color schemes, visible line widths and marker sizes, minimal decorative grid lines, and professional typography matching research publication norms.
+Figure dimensions (7×5 inches) are chosen to fit standard journal column widths.
+All plots include explicit axis labels, legends, and titles; no auto-generated appearance is left to matplotlib defaults.
+This publication-quality output reduces post-processing overhead and ensures consistency across all benchmarking artifacts.

 Reproducibility checklist: